jumroon/todaytix-task/task.md

 ```
 CREATE TABLE lottery_entries (
-userID UUID NOT NULL DEFAULT gen_random_uuid(),
+  user_id NOT NULL REFERENCES user_id in users_table ,
-lotteryID INTEGER NOT NULL,
+  lottery_id INTEGER NOT NULL REFERENCES lottery_id in lottery_table,
   number_tickets INTEGER NOT NULL,
-showID INTEGER[] NOT NULL,
+  show_id INTEGER[] NOT NULL references show_id in shows_table,
   is_winner BOOLEAN NOT NULL,
-PRIMARY KEY (userID, lotteryID, showID)
+  PRIMARY KEY (user_id, lottery_id, show_id)
 );
 ```

 **Explanation**

-- UserId: individual userIds
+- user_id: individual userIds, references a general table of users
-- lotteryId: Id of a particular lottery that the contestants are entering. lottery for Harry Potter (all dates) has its own lotteryId
+- lottery_id: Id of a particular lottery that the contestants are entering.
+For example, Harry Potter may have multiple showings at different venues and/or different times.
+All the showings for Harry Potter have the same lotteryId, despite the time or venue.
 - number_tickets: number of tickets user wants to win
-- showID: for particular show (e.g. tuesday nov 7, 2022, harry potter, specific show ID). it is an array type because one person may click okay to many different dates
+- show_id: show_id for a particular showing, for example Harry Potter, at Broadway Theater on Wednesday November 7 has a unique show_id.
+As array because participants may choose multiple showings to enter for.
-- is_winner: boolean of true/false. this is to make sure that once they win a lottery they are not entered to win other lotteries for the same show (i.e. the assumption is if you win tickets to go watch harry potter on nov 7, you cant also win tickets for wed, thur, friday etc. In real life this may be irrelevant if they can win tickets for many showings for the same show)
+- is_winner: boolean of true/false.
+Used to ensure a winner of a lottery is not entered for other showings of the same show.
+In real life this may be irrelevant if a participant can win tickets for many showings for the same show.

 ---